Sandalmoth/dual-adaptation/README.md

 ```

 It is likely necessary to manually run some of the commands relating to mpi.pdf and holiday.pdf, as the computations are very heavy and intended to run on a cluster.
 Examine the output of snakemake -n -r [output] for the commands, and do that part manually on a cluster.

+A more extensive overview of how to use the code is provided in `notebooks/example.ipynb`